langdoc/IKDP-2/README.md

 # IKDP-2
-Project website for the continuation project of [IKDP](https://github.com/langdoc/IKDP)
+Project website and documentation for the continuation project of [IKDP](https://github.com/langdoc/IKDP)

 ## Meetings
 * [[26.04.2017](Meeting170426.md)]